Table of Contents

 How To Celebrate Success

-Being a non-celebrator, the hardest part for me was finding a method of celebration that fit my temperament.
+Being a non-celebrator, the most challenging part for me was finding a method of celebration that fit my temperament.
 “The neurochemical reaction that you are trying to hack is not only time dependent, it’s also highly individualized.
-What causes one person to feel good may not work for everyone.”, Fogg explains.5 I knew that outward exuberance wasn’t going to work for me.
+What causes one person to feel good may not work for everyone.”, Fogg explains.
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+140).
+HMH Books.
+Kindle Edition) I knew that outward exuberance wasn’t going to work for me.
 I’m envious of people who can express themselves like this…

 …but it just doesn’t work for me.
 I tried it.
 It felt forced.
 Inauthentic.
 Luckily, Fogg had a solution.
-He advises that you should, “Search for celebrations that feel authentic to you,” because, “If you feel awkward or phony when celebrating, your attempts will backfire.
+He advises, “Search for celebrations that feel authentic to you,” because, “If you feel awkward or phony when celebrating, your attempts will backfire.
 Your brain doesn’t want to feel awkward—it wants to feel good.
 Celebrations are personal.
-What makes me feel good (and not lame) is probably different than what makes you feel good (and not lame).”6
+What makes me feel good (and not lame) is probably different than what makes you feel good (and not lame).”
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+142).
+HMH Books.
+Kindle Edition)

-After trying a couple of low- key external celebrations (the clapping of hands, baring my teeth while raising of the corners of the mouth, etc.) I opted to celebrate success internally.
+After trying a couple of low- key external celebrations (clapping hands, baring my teeth while raising the corners of the mouth, etc.) I opted to celebrate success internally.
 Outwardly, an observer would have no idea I’m celebrating.
-Internally, there’s not much going on either, I’m not tossing handfuls of imaginary confetti or popping open Champaign.
+Internally, there’s not much going on either, I’m not tossing handfuls of imaginary confetti or popping open champagne.

 When To Celebrate Success

-When you celebrate success is important.
+When you celebrate success is essential.
 You can’t do push-ups at 8:00 AM and celebrate a few hours, or even minutes, later.
 It has to be immediate.
-Fogg says, “When you find a celebration that works for you, and you do it immediately after a new behavior, your brain repatterns to make that behavior more automatic in the future.”7
+Fogg says, “When you find a celebration that works for you, and you do it immediately after a new behavior, your brain repatterns to make that behavior more automatic in the future.”
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+140).
+HMH Books.
+Kindle Edition.)

-If you want to supercharge your habit building, Fogg shares that, “you can become a Habit Ninja faster and more reliably by celebrating at three different times: the moment you remember to do the habit, when you’re doing the habit, and immediately after completing the habit.”8
+If you want to supercharge your habit building, Fogg shares that, “you can become a Habit Ninja faster and more reliably by celebrating at three different times: the moment you remember to do the habit, when you’re doing the habit, and immediately after completing the habit.”
+(Fogg, PhD, BJ.
+Tiny Habits: The Small Changes That Change Everything (p.
+151).
+HMH Books.
+Kindle Edition.)

 That’s the approach I use.
 It works well and has generally changed my mindset and put me in a better mood since I’m always about to celebrate success, in the middle of celebrating success, or wrapping up a celebration of success.
 For example, here’s a look inside my head as I celebrate sticking to my Eat Less Junk Food habit on a trip to the grocery store:

-Like I said before, I’m jealous of external-celebrators–but am happy my celebrations are internal.
+Like I said, I’m jealous of external celebrities, but I am happy my celebrations are internal.
 Can you imagine how much confetti I’d go through during one trip to the store?

 Brought to you by Explorations Early Learning